Aditya130805/MonopolyDeal/README.md

 - Fix the "card is null" error that randomly appears and is likely some problem in CardNotification
 - Fix the case where a player has no bank/property cards to pay for rent
 - Fix the issue where if a player pays rent in less than 2 seconds, then the "Collecting Rent..." animation doesn't go away for the rent requesting user
+- Fix rent amount issues with wild cards, houses, and hotels
+- Check responsiveness of all components, overlays, pages, and animations
+- Implement checks such that a player should not be able to play sly deal if none of the opponents have any properties
+- Fix sly deal and forced deal to not allow players to steal from opponents' full property sets
+- Fix the issue where when a rent card is played into the action pile, the displayed rent card in the action pile does not show rent colors

 ### Potential issues: